MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/appointment-booking/install-and-set-up.md

 ### Download and manually install solution files

-1. Download the following Managed *or* Unmanaged solution files:
+1. Download the IT Base and Appointment Booking solution files.
+You can download either Managed *or* Unmanaged versions:

     - Managed
       - [mpa_ITBase_managed.zip](https://aka.ms/ITBaseManagedSolution)